 UniMelb online learning transition leaves students and staff without support20 March 2020

-The University of Melbourne is transitioning away from face-to-face learning to prevent the further spread of COVID-19, but moving classes online is creating problems for students and staff.
+The University of Melbourne’s transition to online learning to prevent the further spread of COVID-19 is creating a range of issues, students and staff have said.

-This is causing significant stress for Arts student Nour Altoukhi, who’s unsure if she’ll still be able to graduate this semester.
+The complications of transitioning to online learning is causing significant stress for Arts student Nour Altoukhi, who is unsure if she will still be able to graduate this semester.

 “[The subject staff] are trying to accommodate, but they seem so panicked and confused themselves,” Altoukhi said.